-The tiny town of Lautrec has long been recognized as one of plus beaux villages de France (meaning “most beautiful villages in France”).
+The tiny town of Lautrec is famous for being one of plus beaux villages de France (meaning “most beautiful villages in France”).

 It is nestled on top of a hill, a few miles away from the Pyrenees mountains and the Canal du Midi, one of the world’s greatest waterways.
 Located in the Tarn department of the region of Occitanie, the village is home to several listed historic buildings.

 Only 1800 people live in this village which has been settled since Celtic and Roman times.
 Later, Charlemagne is believed to have stopped at Lautrec and laid the foundations for an earlier version of the imposing Collégiale Saint Rémy church that has now disappeared.

 Now, you may have heard the name Lautrec before.
 The noble family of the Comtes de Toulouse-Lautrec have their roots in this village, their most famous descendant being the legendary French artist Henri Toulouse-Lautrec.
 (You will find a museum dedicated to him in the nearby town of Albi.)

 While you won’t see much of the Toulouse-Lautrec family in the village, there is plenty more to explore in this lovely little village.
 So let’s get to the best things to see in Lautrec, shall we?
 Allons-y!

 Most of the village is pedestrianized so leave the car behind in one of the village’s parking lots and take a stroll around.